 South Dakota RX Card

 As a resident of South Dakota, you and your family have access to a statewide Prescription Assistance Program (PAP).
-This pharmacy coupon cared will provide you with RX medication savings of up to 75% at more than 68,000 pharmacies across the country including: CVS Pharmacy, Walgreens, Walmart, Safeway, Kmart Pharmacy, Shopko, Albertsons any many more.
+This pharmacy coupon card will provide you with RX medication savings of up to 75% at more than 68,000 pharmacies across the country including: CVS (Target), Walgreens, Walmart, Safeway, Kmart, Shopko, Albertsons and many more.

 Good Days from CDF

 Helps qualified patients pay their insurance co-pays for prescription medications.
 Assistance to help with cost of insurance premiums for qualified diagnoses.
 Transportation, lodging and related expenses for covered conditions.
 This program offers free medication to people who otherwise cannot afford their medications.
 Patients must meet financial and other program specific criteria to be eligible for assistance.